joseph-long/essayer/_posts/2020-05-11-boundary-conditions.md

 medium of exchange."
 — Silvio Gesell, "The Natural Economic Order"

+We thus arrive at the conclusion that any sort of perpetual motion is impossible.
+A continuous stream of fresh energy is necessary for the continuous working of any working system, whether animate or inanimate.
+Life is cyclic as regards the material substances consumed, and the same materials are used over and over again in metabolism.
+But as regards energy, it is unidirectional, and no continuous cyclic use of energy is even conceivable.
+If we have available energy, we may maintain life and produce every material requisite necessary.
+That is why the flow of energy should be the primary concern of economics.
+In a world which has adequate supplies of energy, scientific knowledge and inventions for utilising it, and the man-power able and willing to perform the necessary duties and services, poverty and destitution are purely artificial institutions, due to ignorance of the principles of government, actively, if not deliberately, fostered for class ends by legal conventions confounding wealth with debt.
+Under any scientific system of government they would disappear like small-pox and malaria, by means of preventive rather than ameliorative or curative measures.

+— Wealth, Virtual Wealth and Debt, Frederick Soddy

 "innovation", "recurring revenue", ...: we live and die and regenerate and have to re-acquire sustenance everyday, the 'boundary conditions' for our lives.